SherG/cool-iron/blog/optimize-images-cloudinary.md

 There are many ways to optimize online images.
 Some approaches require advanced coding or image knowledge.
 All strive to achieve a balance between maximum image quality and miminal file size.

-In this article, I'll be <a href="#start">sharing a technique</a> for optimizing your images that presents the highest opportunity to most users: it requires low effort, little technical knowledge, and typically results in high impact on load times.
+In this article, I'll be <a href="#start">sharing a technique</a> for optimizing your images that requires low effort, little technical knowledge, and typically results in high impact on load times.

 ### Get Started Now